Flood Zone Home Loan

 What do the lenders think?

-Other difficulties involve getting insurance.
-Your local council will probably not approve new developments on that land and that you may be unable to obtain flood insurance.
+Your local council will probably not approve new developments on that land so you may be unable to obtain flood insurance.

 Can I still borrow?